apache/iceberg/site/docs/contribute.md

 ```

 ### Adding a default implementation

-In order to avoid breaking the API, we can add a default implementation that throws an `UnsupportedOperationException`:
+To avoid breaking the API, add a default implementation that throws an `UnsupportedOperationException`:`

 ```java
 public interface ManageSnapshots extends PendingUpdate<Snapshot> {
   // existing code...